-Chapter 1, Introduction, introduces you to the KVM over IP switch.
-Its purpose, features and benefits are presented, and its front and back panel components are described.
+Chapter 1, Introduction, introduces you to the KVM over IP Switch, its purpose, features and benefits, with its front and back panel components described.

-Chapter 2, Hardware Setup, provides step-by-step instructions for setting up your installation, and explains some basic operation procedures.
+Chapter 2, Hardware Setup, provides step-by-step instructions for setting up the KVM over IP Switch

-Chapter 3, Super Administrator Setup, explains the procedures that the super administrator employs to set up the KVM over IP switch network environment, and change the default username and password.
+Chapter 3, Super Administrator Setup, explains the procedures that the super administrator employs to set up the KVM over IP Switch network environment, and changing the default username and password.

-Chapter 4, Logging In, describes how to log in to the KVM over IP switch with each of the available access methods: from a local console; an Internet browser; a stand-alone Windows application (AP) program; and a stand-alone Java application (AP) program.
+Chapter 4, Logging In, describes how to log in to the KVM over IP Switch with each of the available access methods: from a local console, an Internet browser, a standalone Windows application (AP) program, and a standalone Java application (AP) program.

-Chapter 5, The User Interface, describes the layout and explains the components of the KVM over IP switch user interface.
+Chapter 5, The User Interface, describes the layout and components of the KVM over IP Switch user interface.

-Chapter 6, Port Access, describes the Port Access page and how to configure the options it provides regarding port and power outlet manipulation.
+Chapter 6, Port Access, describes the Port Access page and how to configure the options it provides regarding port and power outlet management.

-Chapter 7, User Management, shows super administrators and administrators how to create, modify, and delete users and groups, and assign attributes to them.
+Chapter 7, User Management, shows super administrators and administrators how to create, modify, and delete users and groups, as well as assign attributes to them.

-Chapter 8, Device Management, shows super administrators how to configure and control overall KVM over IP switch operations.
+Chapter 8, Device Management, shows super administrators how to configure and control the overall KVM over IP Switch operations.

-Chapter 9, Log, explains how to use the log and log configure settings which record events on the KVM over IP switch.
+Chapter 9, Log, explains how to view, clear and export event log information, and how to set up event notification for the KVM over IP Switch.

-Chapter 10, Maintenance, explains how to upgrade the KVM over IP switch firmware, as well as the firmware of the KVM Adapter Cables used to connect its ports to the installed devices.
+Chapter 10, Maintenance, explains how to upgrade the KVM over IP Switch firmware, as well as the firmware of the KVM Adapter Cables used to connect its ports to the installed devices.

-Chapter 11, Download, describes how to download stand-alone AP versions of the Win Client, the Java Client, the Log Server, and Power Over the Net (PON) programs.
+Chapter 11, Download, describes how to download standalone AP versions of the Win Client, the Java Client, and the Log Server programs.

-Chapter 12, Port Operation, provides detailed information on accessing and operating the devices connected to the KVM over IP switch's ports.
+Chapter 12, Port Operation, provides detailed information on accessing and operating the devices connected to the KVM over IP Switch's ports.